Bob Dylan: Accolades and honors

 Dylan has been inducted into the Rock and Roll Hall of Fame, Nashville Songwriters Hall of Fame and Songwriters Hall of Fame.
 In 1997, US President Bill Clinton presented Dylan with a Kennedy Center Honor in the East Room of the White House, saying: "He probably had more impact on people of my generation than any other creative artist.
 His voice and lyrics haven't always been easy on the ear, but throughout his career Bob Dylan has never aimed to please.
 He's disturbed the peace and discomforted the powerful".
-In May 2000, Dylan received the Polar Music Prize from Sweden's King Carl XVI.
-In June 2007, Dylan received the Prince of Asturias Award in the Arts category; the jury called him "a living myth in the history of popular music and a light for a generation that dreamed of changing the world."
 In 2008, the Pulitzer Prize jury awarded him a special citation for "his profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power".

 Dylan received the Presidential Medal of Freedom in May 2012.
 President Barack Obama, presenting Dylan with the award, said "There is not a bigger giant in the history of American music."
 Obama praised Dylan's voice for its "unique gravelly power that redefined not just what music sounded like but the message it carried and how it made people feel".
 In November 2013, Dylan was awarded France's highest honor, the Légion d'Honneur, despite the misgiving of the grand chancellor of the Légion, who had declared him unworthy.
 In February 2015, Dylan accepted the MusiCares Person of the Year award from the National Academy of Recording Arts and Sciences, in recognition of his philanthropic and artistic contributions.